If you avoid dentistry because of fear or anxiety, minor oral health concerns can worsen and eventually require extensive dental work.

 Don't let fear keep you from the dentist.
 Sedation dentistry can help you relax while receiving the treatment you need.

 Nitrous oxide, also known as "laughing gas," has been used in medicine and dentistry for more than a century.
 It is a clear, odorless gas that patients inhale through a mask placed over the nose.
-It takes effect almost immediately, dulling the senses and acting as a minor anesthetic.
+It will almost immediately begin to dull your senses.

 When you breathe in nitrous oxide, you feel calm and relaxed but remain conscious and communicative.
 A benefit of nitrous oxide is that our dentists can adjust the dosage during your treatment, so you will continue to feel comfortable for the duration of your appointment.